 By traversing the many areas of Isle Delfino, and working to undo the true culprit's defacement and overall trouble-making, Mario will collect and return the "Shine Sprites" to their rightful place and restore the island to its normal, immaculate state.

 Super Mario Sunshine is split into several stages, most of which are initially inaccessible until Mario collects a sufficient number of Shine Sprites and fulfills other special requirements.
 As new stages are unlocked, Mario can reach them via Delfino Plaza, the game's hub world.
-The bulk of gameplay takes place across seven main stages: Bianco Hills, Ricco Harbor, Gelato Beach, Pinna Park, Sirena Beach, Noki Bay and Pianta Village.
-Each of these stages contains eight Episodes and two hidden Episodes; completing any Episode earns Mario one Shine Sprite.
+The bulk of gameplay takes place across seven episodic stages: Bianco Hills, Ricco Harbor, Gelato Beach, Pinna Park, Sirena Beach, Noki Bay and Pianta Village.
+Each of these areas contains eight Episodes and two hidden Episodes; completing any Episode earns Mario one Shine Sprite.

 Delfino Airstrip: The game's introductory stage takes place on a small airstrip built across a cluster of tiny islets just off the eastern coast near Delfino Plaza.
 This tutorial area becomes inaccessible for most of the game once Mario arrives at the Plaza; however, the Airstrip can be reached by boat after visiting Corona Mountain at least once.
 This stage is considered part of Delfino Plaza for the purpose of collecting one hundred Coins to earn a bonus Shine Sprite.